Texas State Highway 168

-State Highway 168 (SH 168 or TX 168) is a short state highway located entirely within the city of Galveston in the U.S. state of Texas.
+State Highway 168 (SH 168) is a short state highway located entirely within the city of Galveston in the U.S. state of Texas.
 The highway connects SH 87 to Coast Guard Station Galveston, on the eastern portion of Galveston Island.
-At just under 0.9 mi in length, the highway is the second-shortest in the state, and the shortest signed highway (SH165, which is shorter, is officially designated but not signed).
+At just under 0.9 mi in length, SH 168 is the second-shortest Texas state highway.
 The road travels along the edge of residential area for most of its length before it bends northeast and runs through a small marsh.

 The route was first proposed by 1932; it would have traveled through Atascosa and Wilson counties.
 Portions of the proposal were replaced by SH 97 by at least 1935, while the rest was cancelled.
 State Highway 87 first followed the routing of SH 168, but was moved by 1961.
 A short railroad spur was built along the course of the route, and SH 168 was officially designated on October 24, 1985.